Danixu/ziso_compressor/README.md

 #### Cache Size

 The size of the cache memory used as buffer to improve the compression and decompression speed.
 It reduces the required read and write IO request improving the compression speed up to 40-50% and the decompression speed up to 70% compared with the ziso.py version.
 Normally the default size is enought and increasing the size will not improve the speed, but in some cases can be a good option.

+#### HDL Fix

+Actually there is a [bug in the hdl_dump](https://github.com/ps2homebrew/hdl-dump/issues/71) which will trim the latest bytes of the file if the size is not a multiple of 2048.
+To solve it, the program will pad the output file to the nearest 2048 bytes multiple.